About LPA & VisiRule Applications

 In 2004, LPA launched VisiRule, a graphical software tool which lets business users draw and deliver decision support systems, rather than have to engage programmers to write code for them.
 VisiRule has been extended and enhanced since then and used in many different projects ranging from machine diagnostics and fault finding to knowledge management and the automated generation of personalised financial advice and legal guidance.

-VisiRule was initially launched as a Windows desktop application but soon the run-time delivery was moved to the Web to support cloud-based deployment to a wider audience.
+VisiRule was initially launched as a Windows desktop application but the run-time delivery was moved to the Web to support cloud-based deployment.
 Mobile phone delivery then followed as the popularity of smartphones grew.
 Browser-based authoring via VisiRule365 was added in 2018 along with FastChart integration with Machine Learning.

 This Lexis 360® tool is aimed at lawyers, and leads with questions purposefully through all the many regulations and exceptions and provides specific answers as to whether a dubious legal transaction (in terms of age or decision-making ability) is effective.

-LPA is part of the EMDS consortium.
-The Ecosystem Management Decision Support (EMDS) system is a state-of-the-art modeling framework that supports decisions of environmental analysis and planning at multiple geographic scales.
-The system integrates the latest technology from geographic information systems (GIS) as well as logic-based reasoning and a variety of decision modeling technologies.
+The Ecosystem Management Decision Support (EMDS) system is a state-of-the-art modeling framework that supports environmental decision analysis and planning.
+EMDS integrates the latest technology from geographic information systems (GIS) as well as logic-based reasoning and a variety of modeling technologies.
 This provides explicit, practical decision support for strategic and tactical planning as well as adaptive management.
 Because EMDS is a generic solution framework, it can be applied to an extremely broad array of problems at virtually all spatial scales.